Renormalization Group Evolution for In-medium Energy Correlators

 In this work, we consider the following hierarchy of scales

 Both of these cases can be achieved for the propagation of high-energy small $R$ jets in a thin (short length $L$) medium, such that $M_{\rm LPM}$ is the hardest among all the medium-related energy scales.
-For later convenience, we also define an angle related to the LPM effect\footnote{Note that our estimates for $M_{\rm LPM}$ and $\theta_{\rm LM}$ are parametric, where we drop the explicit $x(1-x)$ kinematic dependence of the splitting which peaks at 1/4.
-Furthermore, the $M_{\rm LPM}$, this adequately describes its power and logarithmic appearance.
+For later convenience, we also define an angle related to the LPM effect\footnote{Note that our estimates for $M_{\rm LPM}$ and $\theta_{\rm LPM}$ are parametric, where we drop the explicit $x(1-x)$ kinematic dependence.
+For $M_{\rm LPM}$, this adequately describes its power and logarithmic appearance.
 If one wishes to examine the in-medium EEC features in the phenomenological applications that follow, e.g. transitional behavior around $\theta_{\rm LPM}$, a more accurate estimate of $\theta_{\rm LPM}$ is desirable.
 From the first peak of the LPM interference factor $1-\cos\frac{\bfk^2 L}{2x(1-x)p_T}$, the argument should equal $\pi$.
-Taking the peak value of $x(1-x)=1/4$ in $\theta = |{\bf k}|/[x(1-x)p_T]$, its is easy to obtain Eq.~(\ref{eq:define-LPM-scale-and-angle}).},
+Taking the peak value of $x(1-x)=1/4$ in $\theta = |{\bf k}|/[x(1-x)p_T]$, its is easy to obtain Eq.~(\ref{eq:define-LPM-scale-and-angle}). },

 Conditions in Eq.~(\ref{eq:all-the-scales}) also ensure that the primary hard scattering remains unaffected by the medium, while medium-induced modifications enter at the collinear level.
 The medium effects correction to EEC can be analyzed in opacity expansion, where we will discuss the medium resummation effects for both cases of $M_{\rm LPM} \ll \mu_\theta$ and $\mu_\theta \ll M_{\rm LPM}$.
 From Eq.~(\ref{eq:all-the-scales}), one can conclude that the semi-inclusive jet function is the same as the one for the vacuum.
 However, medium radiations causes collinear-soft radiations outside the jet cone and is also an effect at first order in opacity.
 Therefore, to consistently compute EEC in opacity expansion, the modification to semi-inclusive jet function is also needed, which is discussed in subsection~\ref{sec:medium:semi-inlcusive}.